Eddy703/Automation-learing/README.md

 This repository is created to learn web automation or API(s) In order to run the python files, please go download webdrivers

+For 'AutoTwitter.py', in order for it to function properly, please recreate a text file named 'user.txt' format will be python dictionary "{"username":"password"}"

 Chrome:https://sites.google.com/a/chromium.org/chromedriver/downloads

 Firefox:https://github.com/mozilla/geckodriver/releases